ufo-org/artifact/README.md

-* **UFO vectors** (at `vignettes/ufo-r-vectors.Rmd`) provides a tutorial for using UFOs in R and a guided tour over existing backends. **We recommend using this to get a feel for how UFOs are used.**  Before using this notebook, generate example data using `vignettes/`
+* **UFO vectors** (at `vignettes/ufo-r-vectors.Rmd`) provides a tutorial for using UFOs in R and a guided tour over existing backends. **We recommend using this to get a feel for how UFOs are used.**  Before using this notebook, generate example data using `vignettes/generating_data.Rmd`

 * **UFO programming** (at`vignettes/ufo-r-programming.Rmd`) provides a tutorial for writing new UFO backend implementations.

-**TODO**
-Please briefly describe how to get started with your artifact.
-Alternatively, you can provide corresponding documentation in the locations listed under 3 (and state so here).

-user login is submitter
-user and root passwd is somethingEasy

-- generate data